 This past year, CSBA conducted a wide range of analytical studies to inform the United States Department of Defense, the uniformed services, and several defense agencies.
-A combination of in-person, virtual, and hybrid events allowed us to engage various audiences on topics of interest at home and abroad.
-Our work with close allies of the United States continued to expand, as did our contact with new sponsors.
-We also expanded and enriched our talent base of scholars and policy practitioners to further enhance the quality and applicability of our work.
+Our work with America's close allies continued to expand, as did our contact with new sponsors.
+We also expanded and enriched our talent base of scholars and policy practitioners to enhance further the quality and applicability of our work.
 Continued outreach from both the Executive and Legislative branches of the U.S. Government and allies ensures that we continue to make substantive contributions to thinking and policymaking on global security issues.